top of page

 The words were hardly distinguishable beneath the grotesque breathing helmet, wrapped in what looked like dried flesh.
 Xander wondered if it was the barbarian’s own skin—or the skin of his slain enemies.

 “Get off me!”
-The boy pushed Xander hard, causing him to fall onto his back, sending a cloud of ash swirling around him.
+He pushed Xander hard, causing him to fall onto his back, sending a cloud of ash swirling around him.
 The pain in his back reignited like wildfire.

 The two barbarians couldn’t contain their laughter.
 “We’ll deal with him later,” Arnok said.
 “Let’s go, Oof.
 There’s someone we’d like you to meet.”

-Xander approached the gate with his hands in the air to prove his willingness to comply.
+Xander approached the gate, hands in the air, to prove his willingness to comply.
 Arnok pressed a button on a panel attached to the outside of the cell.
 The gate disengaged and swung open.
 The two barbarians rushed in and pinned Xander against the wall.
 They tied his hands and dragged him out.

-They went over the stone bridge that spanned across the chasm of lava and toward the tallest structure at the base of the volcanic cone.
-The outside of this particular building looked ancient, covered in a dense layer of white ash.
-But after passing under an arched entrance, the interior was surprisingly devoid of any trash or filth.
-Xander presumed not many barbarians were allowed in here.
+They went across the network of stone bridges that spanned the chasm of lava, heading toward the tallest structure at the base of the volcanic cone.
+The outside of this building looked ancient, covered in a layer of white ash.
+But after passing under an arched entrance, the interior was devoid of any trash or filth.
+Xander presumed few barbarians were allowed in here.

-Arnok and Ruuk led him down a series of dark passageways forged from volcanic rock, crisscrossing and zigzagging until he was entirely unsure of where they were.
+Arnok and Ruuk led him down dark passageways forged from volcanic rock, crisscrossing and zigzagging until he was unsure of where they were.
 Then they arrived at a metal door without a handle or any clear way of opening it.

 “He said to meet here, right?”
 Ruuk looked down the passageway nervously, then back at Arnok.
 “This place gives me the creeps.”